Skip to main content

 savings

-After the finance period ends (typically 10 years), you own the system outright and keep all savings — typically £800 to £1,000+ per year.
+After the finance period ends (typically 10 years), you own the system outright and keep all savings, typically around £600 per year for a 4 kW system.
 Modern solar panels last 25 to 30 years, so you get 15 to 20 years of pure profit after the finance is paid off.

 The key advantage of 0% finance over “free” ECO4 panels is choice.
 You pick the installer, the panel brand, the system size, and whether to include a battery.
 With ECO4, the scheme dictates the equipment and the installer.